Benefits of options trading

 Short strangle involves selling an out-of-the-money call and an out-of-the-money put on the same stock with the same expiration date.

-This maximum profit is realised if the stock price stays between the strike prices of the call and put options until expiration.
-In this scenario, both options expire worthless, and you get to keep the entire premium with OTC options (or its equivalent with spread bet options) as profit.
+This maximum profit is realized if the stock price stays between the strike prices of the call and put options until expiration.
+In this scenario, both options expire worthless, and you get to keep the entire premium as profit.
 Losses can occur if the stock moves significantly in either direction.

 You can profit in a neutral market if the stock stays between the two strike prices.
 It's a strategy aimed at generating income in range-bound markets.